 In order to work in the states in the compact, you must obtain a “compact privilege.”
 Basically, that is an authorization to work in another member state in the compact.
 To get the privilege, you must have a license in your home state (which has to be in the compact) and meet other requirements.
 For example, you must not have any disciplinary action against your license within the past 2 years.

-As of September 5th, there are 5 states that are issuing compact privileges.
-Those states include Missouri, Tennessee, North Dakota, Mississippi, and Oregon.
+As of October 1st, there are 5 states that are issuing compact privileges.
+Those states include Missouri, Tennessee, North Dakota, Mississippi, Oregon, and Utah.